calcharp/TraitBlender/traitblender/docs/getting-started/quick-start.md

 Get up and running with TraitBlender's graphical interface in just a few minutes!
 This guide will walk you through creating your first museum-style specimen image using Blender's user interface.

 !!! note "Alternative Access Methods"
     This guide covers the GUI interface.
-TraitBlender operators can also be accessed programmatically via Python API.
+TraitBlender can also be accessed programmatically via Python API.
 See the [Quick Start (API)](./quick-start-api.md) guide for code-based workflows.

 ## Prerequisites